Teófilo Cubillas: 1978 World Cup

 Cubillas played in the 1978 FIFA World Cup in Argentina, with a good start, showing his skill, finishing co-second highest goal scorer after Mario Kempes, and helping Peru win first place of its group, advancing to the second round.
 In the match against Scotland Cubillas scored two goals and then scored a hat-trick in the game against Iran, including two penalties.
 The magnificent free kick goal that Cubillas scored against Scotland with the outside edge of his boot, is today in the FIFA archives as a model of free kick execution and is considered one of the best in history.
 In that tournament, Peru's midfield made up of José Velásquez, César Cueto and Cubillas was considered by international critics as the best of the first phase of the World Cup.

 Already in the quarterfinals, the Peruvian team dropped its level and ended up being beaten by Argentina 6-0, a result that generated controversy, because for all experts there was no football difference to give that result and this allowed Argentina to qualify for the final.
 Peru subsequently lost to Brazil and Poland, finishing last with zero points.
 Cubillas played all six of Peru's matches in the tournament and won the Silver Boot as the tournament's second top scorer and was considered part of the championship's ideal team.

 1982 World Cup

 Cubillas was also in the Peru national team for 1982 FIFA World Cup.
 He played in all three group games but did not score any goals.
-After being eliminated in the first phase, Cubillas would retire from the national team at the age of 33, with a total of 28 goals scored in 81 appearances.
+After being eliminated in the first phase, Cubillas retired from the national team at the age of 33, with a total of 26 goals scored in 81 appearances.